Curtis Hodgson

 He won two Minto Cup Championships with the Burnaby Junior A Lakers in 2000 and 2002.

+Early life and education

+He was born in Burnaby, British Columbia.
+Hodgson earned a Bachelor's degree from Simon Fraser University where he played lacrosse for four seasons.

 NLL career

 In the 2008 Season, with the Stealth, he scored four goals and added 10 assists for 14 points.
 His 95 loose balls were good for third on the team.

 In 2010, Hodgson was a member of the Stealth when they won the Champions Cup.
 In 2011 and 2013, Hodgson returned to the finals with the Stealth but lost.

 He retired from the NLL on October 3, 2017.
 The stealth retired his jersey, which was the first time they had done that in their team’s history.

 WLA career

 Hodgson currently plays for the New Westminster Salmonbellies in the Western Lacrosse Association (WLA).
 He was selected as the winner of the Gord Nicholson Trophy as the league's top defenseman in both 2007 and 2008.
 Further, he has been a four-time, first-team All-WLA selection (2005, 2006, 2007 and 2008).